Gurpreet06/Wifi-Crack/README.md

 #### Evil Twin attack
 In this evil twin attack we will set up a fake Wi-Fi access point hoping that users will connect to it instead of a legitimate one.
-When users connect to this access point, all the data they share with the network passes through a server controlled by the attacker.
+When users connect to this access point, all the data they share with the network we will save it into a file.

 ## Installations
 First we install the necessary libraries to run this script correctly, with the following command.